Trout Lake (Wisconsin): Recreation

 Trout Lake hosts a variety of both summer and winter activities.
 In the summer, the lake is a popular fishing location, swimming destinations, has numerous hiking trails, and has several campgrounds.
 There are websites that monitor fish catches based on species and size across lakes, including Trout Lake, so other anglers are able to find the best fishing locations and times of year.
 A popular hiking destination is the aforementioned Cathedral Point, located on the narrow passage between the North and South portions of the lake.
 Surrounded by 130 ft pine trees, the slight rise in elevation at Cathedral Point allows for fantastic views of the lake.
 For winter activities, while there is less activity overall, the lake still has tourists.
 Winter activities include ice fishing, ice hockey, and ice wind boarding, which is similar to windsurfing, but on ice.
 There are also several lodges and resorts scattered around the lake.
+In 2025, Marywood, a retreat center located on the lakeshore, was returned to the Lac du Flambeau Band of Lake Superior Chippewa, in one of the first transfers of land from Catholic sisters to a tribal government.